SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Conclusion

 \section{Conclusion}

-To conclude, we have presented a new class of sparse DNNs which we call SPINN - Sparse, Physics-based and Interpretable Neural Networks - which naturally generalize classical meshless methods while retaining the advantages of DNNs.
-The key features of SPINN are (i) it is fully interpretable in sharp contrast to DNNs, (ii) it is efficient in comparison with a DNN with the same number of neurons on account of its sparsity, (iii) it is physics-based since the loss function depends directly on the strong form of a PDE or its variational form, and (iv) it suggests new avenues of research like Fourier and wavelet based architectures.
-We have demonstrated this using a variety of ODEs and PDEs in this work.
-We thus envisage SPINN as a novel numerical method that seamlessly bridges traditional meshless methods and modern DNN-based algorithms for solving PDEs.
-Recognizing this link opens the door for developing new numerical algorithms that blend the best of both worlds.
-Finally, even a mere re-expression of meshless algorithms as a SPINN model makes it easier to enhancing traditional meshless methods along the lines of differentiable programming.
+To conclude, we have presented a new class of sparse DNNs which we call SPINN - Sparse, Physics-based and \rR{partially} Interpretable Neural Networks - which naturally generalize classical meshless methods while retaining the advantages of DNNs.
+The key features of SPINN are: \begin{enumerate}[(i)] \item It is interpretable (\rR{in the specific sense discussed earlier and summarized next}), in sharp contrast to DNN based methods. \item \rR{All the non-intepretability is reduced to a much smaller kernel network in contrast to a full DNN, thereby permitting an interpretation of the trained network in a manner similar to meshless methods.} \item It is efficient in comparison with a DNN with the same number of neurons on account of its sparsity. \item It is physics-based since the loss function depends directly on the strong form of a PDE or its variational form. \item It implicitly encodes mesh adaptivity as part of its training process. \item It is able to resolve non-smoothness in solutions, as in the case of shocks. \item It suggests new classes of numerical algorithms for solving PDEs.
+For instance, the Fourier-SPINN extension was illustrated in this work. \end{enumerate} We have demonstrated these aspects of SPINN using a variety of ODEs and PDEs, and thus present SPINN as a novel numerical method that seamlessly bridges traditional meshless methods and modern DNN-based algorithms for solving PDEs.
+Recognizing this link opens fresh avenues for developing new numerical algorithms that blend the best of both worlds.
+Even a mere re-expression of meshless algorithms as a SPINN model makes it easier to enhance traditional meshless methods along the lines of differentiable programming.
+We conclude by emphasizing that the strength of SPINN lies in its interpretability, its backwards-compatibility with traditional discretizations, and forward-compatibility with DNN based methods.